What you should know

 On this page

-Dominion Energy’s three nuclear stations serve the largest segment of the company’s electrical customers.
-The Millstone, North Anna and Surry Power Stations are the workhorses of the company because they run 24 hours a day, seven days a week over 18-month fuel cycles to provide safe and reliable electricity with virtually no greenhouse gas emissions.
+Dominion Energy’s four nuclear stations serve the largest segment of the company’s electric customers.
+The Millstone, North Anna, Surry, and V.C.
+Summer Power Stations are the workhorses of the company because they run 24 hours a day, seven days a week over 18-month fuel cycles to provide safe and reliable electricity with virtually no greenhouse gas emissions.

 While nuclear energy is one of the safest electrical production technologies in the world, the accident at Japan’s Fukushima Daiichi power station in 2011 led to many changes across the nuclear industry.
 The Nuclear Energy Institute, the Institute of Nuclear Power Operations and the Electric Power Research Institute formed the Fukushima Response Steering Committee to coordinate and oversee industry response activities.
 The industry’s “Way Forward” strategy constitutes a coordinated approach that integrates all industry parties’ response to the Fukushima incident.